Installation

 sudo snap install amber-bash --classic

-In order for it to work you may need to run the following code that pulls all the prerequisites.
+For it to work, you may need to run the following code that pulls all the prerequisites.

 sudo apt install curl bc